ylipacbio/IsoSeq-3.0/README.md

      dataset create --type ConsensusReadSet ccs.xml ccs.bam

-Where ccs.xml is the name of the xml file you are generating and ccs.bam is the name of the bam file you generated previously using the ccs command.
+Where ccs.xml is the name of the XML file you are generating and `ccs.bam` is the name of the BAM file you generated previously using the `ccs` command.

 __Step 2.
 Classify__